Pershing missile displays: White Sands Missile Range

 Test launches of the Pershing were also performed at White Sands Missile Range, New Mexico.
 The White Sands Missile Range Museum has a Pershing II on an erector launcher and a Pershing 1 in the outdoor display.

 Fort Sill

 The United States Army Field Artillery School is located at Fort Sill, Oklahoma.
 The school trained Field Artillery officers and enlisted crewmembers for Pershing.
 The United States Army Artillery Museum has all three types of Pershing on their launcher.

-Fort Lee
+Fort Gregg-Adams

-The United States Army Ordnance Missile and Munitions Center and School at Redstone Arsenal, Alabama was renamed to the United States Army Ordnance Munitions and Electronic Maintenance School in 2002 and moved to Fort Lee, Virginia in 2011.
-The United States Army Ordnance Museum at Aberdeen Proving Ground, Maryland was moved to Fort Lee in 2010 and is now the United States Army Ordnance Training and Heritage Center.
+The United States Army Ordnance Missile and Munitions Center and School at Redstone Arsenal, Alabama was renamed to the United States Army Ordnance Munitions and Electronic Maintenance School in 2002 and moved to Fort Lee, Virginia, now Fort Gregg-Adams, in 2011.
+The United States Army Ordnance Museum at Aberdeen Proving Ground, Maryland was moved to Fort Gregg-Adams in 2010 and is now the United States Army Ordnance Training and Heritage Center.
 The OTHC has a Pershing 1 on transporter erector launcher located at Ordnance Circle.
 The air fins, thrust reversal port covers, cable mast and retaining band are missing and the sign misidentifies the missile as a Pershing II.